Songs of Surrender: Formats and editions

-Many limited-edition coloured variants of the double-vinyl LP were produced, including: a blue-and-gold one themed after the University of Notre Dame; a green-and-white one themed after the Boston Celtics basketball team; and a blue one available only to SiriusXM radio subscribers.
+A dozen limited-edition coloured variants of the double-vinyl LP were produced, including: a blue-and-gold one themed after the University of Notre Dame; a green-and-white one themed after the Boston Celtics basketball team; a blue one available only to Sirius XM radio subscribers; and variants exclusive to Target, Amazon, and independent retailers.

+For Record Store Day in April 2023, U2 released a limited-edition, four-track EP on 180-gram white vinyl record that contained two versions of "Sunday Bloody Sunday" and "Two Hearts Beat as One": their original studio versions from War (1983) on side A, and their re-recorded versions from Songs of Surrender on side B. Among singles exclusive to Record Store Day 2023, it was the second-best-selling release at independent music retailers in the US.

+Companion projects and marketing

 On 21 February 2023, the group announced that they had commissioned 40 artists to create 60-second videos to accompany each of the album's tracks, and that they would be progressively released through a YouTube playlist.
 The week of the album release, the band announced a "40 songs, 40 cities" promotion, whereby fans could gather at a location in 40 cities worldwide to find a lyrical tribute to the album's songs, as well as access exclusive merchandise and a bespoke photo filter.

-To coincide with the album's 17 March release date, a television special entitled Bono & The Edge: A Sort of Homecoming, With Dave Letterman was released on Disney+.
+To coincide with the album's 17 March release date, a television special entitled Bono & The Edge: A Sort of Homecoming, with Dave Letterman was released on Disney+.
 The programme, directed by Morgan Neville, features documentary footage of Bono and the Edge touring their native Dublin with comedian David Letterman, as well as a concert performance at Ambassador Theatre.
+The film was nominated for a Primetime Emmy Award for Outstanding Sound Mixing for a Variety Series or Special.

 Several radio programmes aired in promotion of the album.
 On 17 March, iHeartRadio broadcast "iHeartRadio ICONS with The Edge: Celebrating U2's Songs of Surrender", for which the Edge was interviewed by host Jim Kerr.
 On the band's U2 X-Radio station of Sirius XM, two specials were broadcast starting the day of the album's release: "Songs of Surrender: A Conversation with Bono and Edge", featuring a discussion with the two band members; and "Songs of Surrender Track-by-Track Hosted by U2", which played the entire the album.
 Bono and the Edge also performed for BBC Radio 2's Piano Room and NPR Music's Tiny Desk Concert series.